roopikabits/osse4/README.md

 ## As part of this project, I have developed a simple login app using HTML, CSS and JavaScript.

 # loginapp
 This is a sample login app.
-This repo is used as a starter for a very basic HTML web application using no front-end frameworks.
+This repo is used as a starter for a very basic HTML web application using HTML, CSS and Javascript.

 # Success Scenario